npshep/alr.userscripts/office365/README.md

 - `disabletextsuggestions.js` disables the text suggestions widget that pops up in OneDrive's text editor.

-I am not affiliated with Microsoft and all Microsoftd trademarks remain the property of Microsoft.
+I am not affiliated with Microsoft and all Microsoft trademarks remain the property of Microsoft.
 Microsoft is free to change its site at any time in such a way that these scripts no longer work.